 LCF celebrates the Sangamon River’s coolest creature at our midwinter Mudpuppy Festival.
 This family event features crafts, games, and visiting experts.
 It's a fun way to learn about the fascinating mudpuppy salamander and other local wildlife.

-Co-host Monarch Brewing Company, in downtown Monticello, prepares a custom brew and a special menu.
+Monarch Events Center, in downtown Monticello, prepares our menu.
 The City of Monticello has proclaimed the day of the festival as “Mudpuppy Day.”